artinformationcommons/artinformationcommons.github.io/_posts/2020-11-19-art-in-context-indentity-ethics-insight.md

-The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b>The Andrew W. Mellon Foundation</b>.
+The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b><a href="https://mellon.org/>"The Andrew W. Mellon Foundation</a></b>.